Trump's attorney general pick is about to come face to face with decades-old allegations of racism

 And Senate Majority Leader Mitch McConnell of Kentucky tried to build the case for why Sessions would be a fair leader for the department, saying he “strongly” supported Trump’s decision.

+McConnell noted that Sessions worked in a bipartisan fashion to reduce sentencing disparities for “certain drug offenses,” in addition to combating sexual assault in prison

 “Jeff is principled, forthright, and hardworking,” he wrote.
-“He cares deeply about his country and the Department he will be nominated to lead.
-As a senator, he has worked tirelessly to safeguard the public and to improve the lives of Americans from all walks of life.
-Whether it was collaborating with our colleague Sen. Durbin to reduce sentencing disparities for certain drug offenses, teaming up with the late Sen. Ted Kennedy on landmark legislation to combat sexual assault in prison, or his many other achievements, Jeff has always looked out for the safety, security and freedoms of his constituents and the nation.”
+“He cares deeply about his country and the Department he will be nominated to lead. … Jeff has always looked out for the safety, security and freedoms of his constituents and the nation.”

-NOW WATCH: Obama gives Trump advice during their first White House meeting

 Business Insider Emails & Alerts